-- Perfusion MRI: Perfusion MRI is a commonly used tool for the evaluation of cerebral hemodynamics because of its availability, cost-effectiveness and capability of evaluating cerebral vascular reactiveness.
-The ‘time to peak’ map of perfusion MRI reveals the basal state of cerebral perfusion and a delay in the time to peak means hemodynamic abnormalities with compensation or decompensation.
-A CBV map can be determined using special T1-weighted, gadolinium enhanced MRI sequences and a map of perfusion generated.
+- Perfusion MRI: This is a commonly used tool for the evaluation of cerebral hemodynamics because of its availability, capability of evaluating cerebral vascular reactiveness and cost-effectiveness.
+A ‘time to peak map of perfusion’ MRI reveals the basal state of cerebral perfusion and a delay in the time to peak means hemodynamic abnormalities with compensation or decompensation.
+The CBV map can be determined using special T1-weighted, gadolinium enhanced MRI sequences and a map of perfusion generated.
 This map can show the degree of compensatory vasodilatation and collateral vessel formation present.
-Increased CBV in an area of delayed time to peak perfusion means a compensatory reaction of local cerebrovascular structures is present.
+Increased CBV in an area of delayed TTP perfusion means a compensatory reaction of local cerebrovascular structures is present.
 The CBV map of perfusion MRI is helpful for prediction of postoperative course.

 Nuclear Medicine Tests

-- SPECT with acetazolamide Challenge: Because of availability, capability of evaluating cerebral vascular reserve and cost-effectiveness, SPECT with acetazolamide challenge is more commonly used than PET.
-SPECT before acetazolamide challenge indicates the basal state of cerebral perfusion and SPECT after acetazolamide challenge demonstrates the reserve of cerebral perfusion.
-SPECT after acetazolamide can aid in the management of the expected postoperative course, similar to the information obtained from a CBV map of perfusion MRI.
+- SPECT with Diamox Challenge: Because of its availability, capability of evaluating cerebral vascular reserve and cost-effectiveness, SPECT with Diamox challenge is more commonly used than PET.
+SPECT before Diamox challenge indicates the basal state of cerebral perfusion and SPECT after the administration of Diamox (i.e. challenge) demonstrates the reserve of cerebral perfusion.
+SPECT after Diamox can aid in the management of the expected postoperative course (similar to the information obtained from a CBV map of perfusion MRI).

-- Recommended: Neuropsychologic testing is commonly recommended for the assessment of the impact of Moyamoya Disease on neurocognitive function and for following any changes that might result from its presence.
+- Recommended: Neuropsychologic testing is commonly recommended for the assessment of the impact of Moyamoya Disease on neurocognitive function and, when repeated serially, for following any changes that might result from the presence of Moyamoya Disease.
 While the testing has little localizing value, it will reveal the general functional performance of the brain.
-For schooling, the results provide useful information and guidelines.
+For schooling, the results provide useful information and guidance.

 Correlation of Tests

-- Factors predictive of poor prognosis: Patients with fixed neurologic deficits, poor intelligence, emotional instability, developmental delay, large infarction on MRI, decreased vascular reactiveness (decreased CBV) on perfusion MRI, and prominent decreased perfusion and a disturbed vascular reserve on SPECT often show less favorable outcomes after revascularization surgery.
+- Factors predictive of poor prognosis: Patients with fixed neurologic deficits, poor intelligence, emotional instability, developmental delay, large infarction on MRI, decreased vascular reactiveness (decreased CBV) on perfusion MRI, and more decreased perfusion and more disturbed vascular reserve on SPECT often show less favorable outcomes after revascularization surgery.